Benawi/Doctor_Appointment-Booking_App/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Doctor Appointment Booking  App  <a name="doctor-appointment"></a>
 This is a Doctor's Appointment application that is intended to showcase full-stack web development skills, particularly in Ruby on Rails and React.
-Doctor's Appointments employs an API tied to a frontend written in React, and is made using the methodology and specifications of the Capstone Project.
+Doctor's Appointments employs an API tied to a frontend written in React and is made using the methodology and specifications of the Capstone Project.
-And enables the users to sign up and book appointment with docotrs.
+And enables the users to sign up and book appointments with doctors.
 The project is a repository consisting of the following files:

 - Ruby files